 The financial cost of studying in Germany is, in comparison with other European countries, quite reasonable.
-Living costs are comparable to EU averages, equating to a monthly expenditure of around 800 euros, with rent forming the largest expense.
+Living costs are comparable to EU averages, equating to a monthly expenditure of around minimum 850 euros, with rent forming the largest expense.
 A student should be prepared to meet the costs for:

 - Living expenses (rent, food, clothing, books etc)